bartificer/taming-the-terminal/README.md

 ### Prepare the files

+The original episodes are HTML pages on Bart's website.
+They need to be converted first to AsciiDoctor file before they can be processed further.
+This section explains how to do that for a new episode.

-1. Download the file from Bart's website, use Safari and download it as 'page source'.
+1. Download the HTML page from Bart's website, use Safari and download it as 'page source'.
 Save in the `sourcefiles` directory.
+This ensures the correct naming convention and the original links to the images and other assets.

 2. Convert HTML to Markdown

 ```